Kuree/hgdb-vitis/README.rst

      -o OUTPUT             Output symbol table name
      -r REMAP, --remap REMAP

-Notice that solution folder is the folder under the project folder.
+Notice that the solution folder is the folder under the project folder.
 Typically, it follows the pattern of ``solution#``, where ``#`` is a number.
-Your solution also need to have ``config_debug`` enabled.
+Your solution also needs to have ``config_debug`` enabled.

 Caveat
 ------